ArchitecturalKnowledgeAnalysis/EmailDownloader/README.md

-# ApacheEmailDownloader
+# EmailDownloader
-Program which automatically downloads email archives from lists.apache.org
+Library for downloading email archives various sources.

 This program can be run as a simple command-line utility, using Java 17 or higher.

-For an explanation of the available runtime options, run `java -jar ApacheEmailDownloader.jar --help`.
+For an explanation of the available runtime options, run `java -jar EmailDownloader.jar --help`.

 ## Add this dependency to your project
 First add the **jitpack.io** repository.